dheerajkumar2005/Molecular-Drug-Discovery-using-Graphical-Neutral-Networks/README.md

 - **Assignment 2**: Implement Feed Forward Neural Network on cat and dog dataset from Kaggle and improve the model accuracy using various preprocessing techniques and hyperparameter fine-tuning.
 - **Assignment 3 (Optional)**: Implement the Feed Forward Neural Network using Numpy and compare the results with the PyTorch implementation.

-### Week 2: Understanding Advanced Neural Networks and Graph Neural Networks Basics
+### Week 2: Understanding Advanced Neural Networks and Graph Neural Networks
 - **Resources**:
   - To get the intuition of ReLU activation, read this article: [Visualizing Piecewise Linear Neural Networks](https://blog.janestreet.com/visualizing-piecewise-linear-neural-networks/).
   - Go over this [Coursera course](https://www.coursera.org/learn/neural-networks-deep-learning) to learn more about neural networks.